mcaplin/beng183/RNASeq.md

 ## Introduction<a name="part1"></a>

 RNA-Seq is a tool that uses next-generation sequencing technologies to profile the RNA transcriptome.
 RNA-Seq is a high throughput tool that can provide much more in depth analysis of transcriptomes compared to other methods.
+As computing and storage technology increase, we can target more complex transcriptomes and better understand and quantify gene expression.

 > In this analysis, we will be going over the general idea of RNA-Seq and some of the popular tools for its use.